The Science Behind AJN003

 {{brizy_dc_image_alt imageSrc=

-AltrixBio's LuCI™ (Luminal Coating of the Intestine) is the first oral therapy designed to recreate the metabolic effects of bariatric surgery without altering anatomy, introducing foreign implants, or requiring systemic absorption.
+AltrixBio's AJN003 is the first oral therapy designed to alter nutrient sensing in the upper GI tract triggering comprehensive metabolic changes - without surgery, implants, or systemic absorption.

 • Favorable gut endocrine response that impacts feeding behavior (ghrelin, leptin, bile acids)